MitoMonkey/JS-app/README.md

 * Fix all linting errors, minify JS and CSS files and organize them into the folders "src" and "dist"

 ## Main technologies used
-HTML, CSS, JavaScript, Bootstrap, jQuery
+HTML, CSS, JavaScript, Bootstrap, jQuery, GitHub-pages

 ## Development environment
   * VS Code 1.58.2